List of Neighbours characters introduced in 2018: Hugo Rebecchi

+Three years later, following Toadie's wedding to Terese Willis (Rebekah Elmaloglou), Hugo is told by his sister, Nell (Ayisha Salem-Towner), that she opposes their marriage.
+Nell tries to convince Hugo that Toadie is better suited to Melanie Pearson (Lucinda Cowden), to whom he married a year earlier.
+When Hugo is rummaging through Melanie's belongings that Nell has kept, Terese finds him and forces Nell to explain herself.
+Several months later, Hugo is kidnapped by Slade Westall (Charlie Di Stefano) and thrown into the boot of his car.
+Slade later abandons the car when its tire pops and Hugo is later found by Aaron Brennan (Matt Wilson).

 Jemima Davies-Smythe

 Jemima Davies-Smythe, played by Magda Szubanski, made her first appearance on 3 September 2018.
 The character and Szubanski's casting details were announced on 30 May 2018, along with details of the show's first same-sex wedding.
 Of her guest role, Szubanski said, "I thought it was just one of the best offers I've had for a long time.
 I thought it was both hilarious and historic so when they asked me I just jumped at it.
 I think it's gold."
 Szubanski, who led the "yes" campaign for marriage equality law in Australia, plays marriage celebrant Jemima, who marries David Tanaka (Takaya Honda) and Aaron Brennan (Matt Wilson).
 Jemima is also revealed to have a connection to "Ramsay Street royalty".
 It was later confirmed that she is Karl Kennedy's (Alan Fletcher) half-sister.
+Anna Brain of the Herald Sun praised Szubanski's appearance, saying "it's been a treat to have her on Ramsay Street".